yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - The state is a built-in React object that is used to contain data or information about the component.
 A component’s state can change over time; whenever it changes, the component re-renders.
 The change in state can happen as a response to user action or system-generated events, and these changes determine the behavior of the component and how it will render.
 <br/>

-❗ 7.1 When Use State ?
+7.1 When Use State ?
+> - When variable is a constant.
 <br/><br/>

 7.2 How To Change State ?